 Chitosan is an ingredient in a range of weight loss blends, as well as supplements that aim to lower cholesterol.

-In 2014, one study in animals found that chitosan significantly reduced creatinine levels in rats with kidney failure.
-However, there is little further evidence to support its use for this purpose.
+In 2011, one study found that chitosan significantly reduced creatinine levels in people with chronic kidney failure after 4 weeks.
+However, more research is needed on this topic.

 Speak to a doctor before using chitosan or any other supplement, as supplements can be unsafe for some people.